Key Points

 Because dermal fillers have been registered as medical devices (not a medication), there has even been whispers that Beauty Therapists, Dentists, and maybe even your neighbour, are now offering dermal fillers.
 OMG, the problems that will follow!
 Please choose your injector wisely!

 A further important point about this case of blindness caused by a dermal filler, is the technique that was used.
 The area injected was the high top of nose/low glabella (frown) region (and as mentioned above, a known risk area), which was accessed from the tip of the nose aiming upwards (and that's a long passage of travel through blood vessel "Tiger Country"!), using a plastic cannula.
 Now, cannulas have been heavily marketed to injectors over the last several years as a "safer" alternative to needles when injecting deeper tissues and potential problem blood vessel regions.
-These were embraced by inexperienced injectors including nurses, to essentially gain license to inject into potential areas around the eyes and nose etc, without needing to give any regard to blood vessels and blindness.
-So lets get this straight, technology apparently compensates for lack of skill?
+These were embraced by inexperienced injectors including nurses, to essentially gain license to inject into potential areas around the eyes and nose etc, without needing to give any regard to anatomy, blood vessels and blindness.
+So let's get this straight, technology apparently compensates for lack of skill?

 Well, the end result has been a case of blindness, caused by a nurse injector, injecting into a known potential problem area, with no adequate preventative preparation, using a piece of plastic that's supposed to keep it safe.
 Yeah right!